h-amini1/terraform-session-january/vpc/README.md

 - 1. cidr_block (required)
 - 2. most of the Argument is optional depence on your code

+Error.
+1. No configuration file to be persent

 How to create private subnet and subnet?
 Hot to use terraform open source module to do same thing in the source.